Toxantron/scrumonline/README.md

 ## Estimation workflow

 For every story the Scrum Master will than start a poll and each member of the session must select a card.
 As they select a card the main screen will show a card over the name, but without showing the number.
-Once everyone selected a card the main page (beamer) shall start a 5s countdown and then flip all the cards.
+Once everyone selected a card the main page (beamer) flips all the cards.
 According to planning poker it will than highlight the minimum and maximum estimation for colleagues to bring the arguments.

 ## Requirements
 The requires a couple of packages you need to install on you system.
 Those are: